 "I've had students who've been scared to do a mantra or even an 'om' in the beginning," Vallo tells me.
-The people who come to the studio are coming for different reasons, and for some of them it's to improve their performance.
+The people who come to the studio are coming for different reasons, and for some of them, it's to improve their performance.
 Others come for meditation or concentration techniques.
 The more interested they get in yoga, the more they'll start getting deeper into it."

 "If someone only comes for the physical part, that's great," she adds.
 "If they want to come for the spiritual side, that's also great, but one isn't better than the other.
-The goal, in the end, is for us to take the time to realise who we really are.
+The goal, in the end, is for us to take the time to realize who we really are.
 So even if people come in and say they want to do yoga to improve their posture, once they improve, they'll be able to breathe better.
-Then they might have less health issues and even start to think better."
+Then they might have fewer health issues and even start to think better."

 All that said, Vallo believes people will start signing up for yoga classes that incorporate a bit of both.
 She teaches hatha yoga, which she describes as a type of dharma yoga that's an incredibly complete practice.
-"We start with chanting; then there's pranayama, kriyas, asana, spiritual talk, deep relaxation, meditation and sometimes yoga nidra," she says.
+"We start with chanting; then there's pranayama, kriyas, asana, spiritual talk, deep relaxation, meditation and sometimes yoga Nidra," she says.

 It's also important to note that everyone will be drawn to different styles of yoga, so it's worth testing a few out first.
 "They all speak about the same things, as in the end, everything is yoga," Vallo explains.
-"They all go back to the same points of having a connection to the spirit and self-realisation."
+"They all go back to the same points of having a connection to the spirit and self-realization."

 We all love a good self-help book, and many of us are also working with life coaches and other practitioners for guidance these days.
 Vallo explains that yoga doesn't start and finish in classes—it can extend way beyond that, so we might start seeing more people looking to its teachings in their everyday lives.